Skip to Content Accessibility Information

 How do I submit a complaint to the Maryland Student Loan Ombudsman?

-If, after following the foregoing steps, your issue is not resolved with the student loan servicer or if you believe that your servicer is not being truthful about your options, or is being unresponsive, you can file a complaint using the Ombudsman Online Complaint Form.
+If your issue is not resolved with the student loan servicer or if you believe that your servicer is not being truthful about your options, or is being unresponsive, you can file a complaint using the Ombudsman Online Complaint Form.

-Filing a complaint with the Ombudsman provides the Commissioner with insight into issues related to student loan servicing in Maryland, and helps to prioritize issues.
+Filing a complaint with the Ombudsman provides the Office with insight into issues related to student loan servicing in Maryland, and helps to prioritize issues.
 Additionally, the Ombudsman may refer any activity that is abusive, unfair, deceptive, or fraudulent to the Maryland Office of the Attorney General for civil enforcement or criminal prosecution.

 Read the Maryland Student Loan Borrower’s Bill of Rights